wilburdonovan/javascriptCalculator/README.md

 - ~~Add additional buttons that perform additional functions or give additional values. e.g pi, squareroot, exponents, factorials.~~
-- Add the ability to use the keyboard numberpad for input.
+- Add the ability to use the keyboard numberpad for input
 - Add buttons for open and close brackets to organise calculations
+- Add more "exception handling" for invalid calculations

 ### FACTORS